decentraland/documentation/content/creator/worlds/about.md

 ### Decentraland NAMEs

-Decentraland NAME holders enjoy dynamic storage capacity within the Foundation Worlds server, which depends on their wallet holdings.
+Decentraland NAME holders enjoy dynamic storage capacity within the Foundation Worlds Content Server, which depends on their wallet holdings.
 The following rules govern this allocation:

 - Each Decentraland NAME grants 100 MB of storage capacity.
 - LAND and ESTATE holders receive an additional 100 MB of storage capacity for each LAND they own.